-The 2022 Major League Baseball season is underway with some of the top MLB free agents making impacts with their new teams.
-After witnessing the 2022 MLB lockout impact free agency, that won’t be an issue in the 2022-’23 winter frenzy.
+The 2022 Major League Baseball season is in the books.
+We saw many of the top MLB free agents making impacts with their new teams throughout the season.
+After witnessing the 2022 MLB lockout shake-up free agency, that won’t be an issue in the 2022-’23 winter frenzy.

-Baseball fans can look forward to some of the most exciting talent hitting the open market next offseason.
-Thanks to the likes of Aaron Judge, Trea Turner and Rafael Devers not reaching extensions with their clubs, we’ll see huge contracts signed with plenty of big names on the move.
+Baseball fans can look forward to some of the most exciting talent hitting the open market this offseason.
+Thanks to the likes of Aaron Judge, Trea Turner, and Rafael Devers not reaching extensions with their clubs, we’ll see huge contracts signed with plenty of big names on the move.
 And some have already reached deals for 2023.

 Bookmark this page for updates throughout the season.
-Our rankings of the best MLB free agents in 2023 will be updated throughout the regular season and MLB playoffs.
+Our rankings of the best MLB free agents in 2023 will be updated throughout the shopping spree.

 Related: Highest paid MLB players in 2022